Every month, I write an e-newsletter. The headings are News, Topical Stories, Client Feedback, Tips and Quote of the Month.

 click here= to read past issues

 Or for now, just read a section of it here.
-This month's main theme was how our brain affects our bodies.
-I've included a Topical Story and a Quote of the Month.
+One of the Topical Stories this month was about the Benefits of Walking Barefoot. and Quote of the Month.

 Quote of the Month

 A lot of what makes life worth living isn't to do with great, heroic or costly things, but with modest pleasures that are all around us, largely unnoticed, available for almost nothing.
 It might be a beautiful sky, the smell of freshly cut grass, or a friend who understands how we feel.

 With beautiful photography and a few well-chosen words, this pack of cards draws us back to an appreciation of the overlooked ordinary, gently prompting us to remember that life is more precious and richer than we generally allow.

 Small Pleasures Card Set: A set of cards which display beautiful photographs of life’s small pleasures.
 The accompanying text, on the reverse of each card, works with the image to create a gentle reminder of those small pleasures which we sometimes overlook.